DeplanckeLab/ChromatinHD/docs/description.md

 Some analysis pipelines seem to remove small fragments, not really sure why honestly... https://seandavi.github.io/AtacSeqWorkshop/articles/Workflow.html#data-import-and-quality-control

+ATAC footprinting goes somewhat into the direction.
+However, I don't think this really works that well (few people seem to use it), and particularly the differential footprinting seems elusive https://www.nature.com/articles/s41467-020-18035-1

 ### Why do we aggregate over peaks?